turingschool-projects/kwk-level3-swift/sessions/arrays_slides.markdown

 When you need to perform an operation on all of an array's elements, you can **iterate** over the entire set of values in an array.
 The most common way to iterate over values in an array is to use a `for-in` loop.

-Looking back at our shopping list from earlier, we can utilize a `for in` loop to print every value in the array at every index, from 0 to the last element
+Looking back at our shopping list from earlier, we can utilize a `for-in` loop to print every value in the array at every index, from 0 to the last element

 ---